k78ma/quartz/content/ML/Convolutional Layer.md

 ![[Convolutional Layer-1767335688261.webp]]

 ## Convolutions as image filter banks
-Each 2D convolution operation performs as an [[Image Filter]].
+Each [[2D Convolution|2D convolution]] operation performs as an [[Image Filter]].
 We can stack multiple convolutions on top of each other ([[Feature Map|channels]]), such that we lose less information while being much more efficient than a FC layer in terms of number of weights.

 The goal is to have each filter (conv kernel) of an [[Image Filter Bank]] correspond to a single neural network layer.
 Each filter corresponds to one output feature map (channel).